bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-6">4.6 The Box Model and Box Sizing (6:55)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This is almost entirely about using the width call out in CSS and what width means of the actual HTML box.
+<p>This is almost entirely about using the width call out in CSS and what
+width means of the actual HTML box.
 So of course we&apos;re talking about the box model here.
 So the Browser sees every element, block or inline, as a little rectangular box.
-So we have our content area, we have our padding, which is a space between the content and the border.
-We have our border which you have to remember takes up pixel width.
+So we have our content area, we have our padding, which is a space between the content and the border.</p>

+<p>We have
+our border which you have to remember takes up pixel width.
 Then we have our margin, the space around the box.
 When we use width characteristic to define the property width it traditionally actually means the width